 Well, when we had to cancel the conference in March of 2020, we realized like, “okay, we should probably go ahead and introduce the online education play anyway.”
 And so that’s what we did.
 So we wanted to do our whole mission at the Institute is to make AI approachable and actionable to marketers around the world.
 By going to online education, we also made it accessible.
 And so the idea was matter who you are, where you are around the world we wanted it to make it easy for you to learn about AI so you could apply it to your business.

 Pam Didner: When I was meeting with you back in 2017, we had that great conversation.
 I’m pretty sure I was interviewing for my book at that time.
 Right, I was publishing my second book, Effective Sales Enablement, and it has one specific chapter about technology and artificial intelligence, so thank you so much for your insight.

 Paul Roetzer: Thank YOU.
 Your words always stuck with me.

 Pam Didner: So, can I take you back, way back?
 How did you get interested in AI to start with?
 There’s got to be a tipping point or a point, “okay.
 This is something that is going to have a big impact in any field sales or marketing or, you know, even our daily lives.”
 When did you get started interested in that specific topic?

 Paul Roetzer: 2011.
 The progression was, I mentioned we were HubSpot’s first partner.
-So we were very, um, front row seat to marketing automation and the whole growth of that industry.
+We were very front row seat to marketing automation and the whole growth of that industry.
 So we were big in marketing technology.
-So 2011, it was late January, IBM Watson wins on Jeopardy.
+In 2011, it was late January, IBM Watson wins on Jeopardy.
 So beats Ken Jennings.